makrai/notes/zhou22-emo-voice-conversion.md

 # Abstract

-* We release the Emotional Speech Database (ESD), publicly available, which
+* We release the Emotional Speech Database (ESD), publicly available
-  * one of the largest emotional speech databases, and is suitable for multi-speaker and cross-lingual emotional voice conversion, and other speech synthesis studies
+  * one of the largest emotional speech databases, and is suitable for multi-speaker and cross-lingual emotional voice conversion, and other speech _synthesis_ studies
 * 350 parallel utterances spoken by 10 native English and 10 native Chinese
   * 5 emotion categories (neutral, happy, angry, sad and surprise).
 More than
   * > 29 h of speech data were recorded in a controlled acoustic environment